rob-myers/rob-myers.github.io/README.md

 ## TODO

-- fix TermService.src in case of `echo foo & echo bar`
 - use a "history device" which reads like .history and keeps track

 - can bring bg processed to foreground